GioKatamadze/Skilled-Elearning-Landing-Page/README.md

 # # Skilled Elearning Landing Page

-This is a solution to the [NFT preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/skilled-elearning-landing-page-S1ObDrZ8q).
+This is a solution to the [Skilled Elearning Landing Page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/skilled-elearning-landing-page-S1ObDrZ8q).

 ## Table of contents